emenaceb/appjar/README.md

 ### Disable default banner

-If you want to disable the big default AppJar banner, you can do it adding the `-Dappjar.noBanner` tho the command line and the default banner will be replaced to a more discreet message:
+If you want to disable the big default AppJar banner, you can do it adding the `-Dappjar.noBanner` to the command line and the default banner will be replaced with a more discreet message:

 ```
  AppJar v 0.9.1  (c) emenaceb 2016